andreusjh99/andreusjh99.github.io/_posts/2021-10-20-review-high-rise.md

 Despite the lack of focus, one has to appreciate the amazing work on the soundtrack and the colour palette of the film.
 Clint Mansell did a wonderful job with the score and the rendition of ABBA's S.O.S. definitely is a cherry on the top.
 As for the visuals, the colours are comfortable and welcoming at times, yet effectively violent and dark when needed.

 All in all, the film is passable.
 With better thought-out execution, the film could definitely do better as the themes and the performances were sufficiently engaging.
-After sitting through the beatiful-looking and sounding High-Rise, I can only sigh, "What a waste!"
+After sitting through the gorgeous-looking and beautiful-sounding High-Rise, I can only sigh, "What a waste!"

 <hr style="border-style: dashed">